Jonathan2251/lbd/source/llvmstructure.rst

   imm_type = immSExt16
   RC = CPURegs

-To expand the td, one principle is:
+To expand the td, some principles are:

 - let: meaning override the existed field from parent class.